cap-js/mcp-server/README.md

-# MDC Server for CAP
+# MCP Server for CAP

 A Model Context Protocol server that exposes CAP's CDS model as resources.